Agent Configurations

 message-listener

 Lightweight background listener that watches for incoming Thrum messages so you don't have to manually check your inbox.
-Runs on Haiku for cost efficiency (~$0.00003/cycle).
-Uses thrum wait for efficient blocking instead of polling loops — returns immediately when messages arrive, covers ~90 minutes across 6 cycles.
+Runs on Haiku for cost efficiency (~$0.00003/cycle, ~65% fewer tokens than the old pattern).
+Uses thrum wait for efficient blocking instead of polling loops — returns immediately when messages arrive, covers up to 4 hours across 30 cycles.
+A cron watchdog auto-respawns it every 30 min if it stops — no manual re-arming needed.

 Use when: